0x72c15co/Homelab/README.md

 # Project: Virtual Homelab
 ##### Date: April 2026

-#### Objective: To build a private, isolated sandbox for environment to simulate real-world attacks and defence using VirtualBox.
+#### Objective: To build a private, isolated sandbox environment to simulate real-world attacks and defence using VirtualBox.

 ## 1. Network Architecture